The Most Obnoxious Wall Street Bars Of 2014

 Popular Days: Thursday, Friday, Saturday

-Popular Drinks: $US2 shot margaritas 'especially on Sundays in the summer,' Jameson or Fireball shots, PBR
+Popular Drinks: $2 shot margaritas 'especially on Sundays in the summer', Jameson or Fireball shots, PBR

 Overheard: 'I want another drink before I get on the LIRR.'